 A low churn rate means that you have a higher product-market fit.
 If your churn rate is high, you have a lower product-market fit.
 If you have a high churn rate, try to survey or interview your customers who are leaving to understand why and what you can do to better satisfy your customers’ needs.

-You can also measure your product-market fit by assessing your customer retention rate.
 Retention is the opposite of churn.
-Where churn measures the loss of a customer, retention measures how many customers you retained.
+Where churn measures the loss of a customer, retention measures how many existing users you retained.
 The customer retention rate is typically described as a percentage of customers that you retained within a specific period.

 A high (or growing) retention rate means that you are on your way to achieving product-market fit.
 If your retention rate is low, survey or interview the customers that you are not retaining and try to figure out why and what you can do to increase your customer retention.

 Yet another way to gain insights on your product-market fit is to examine your Customer Lifetime Value (CLV).
 This is the average value you expect over a customer's lifetime.

 A high (or growing) CLV indicates that customers are staying with your brand longer and spending more.
 How long and how much a customer spends is closely related to the value that they receive from you.